mesosphere/dcos-docs-site/pages/ksphere/dispatch/latest/deployment/index.md

   for Argo CD to automatically pick up the change to the GitOps repository and deploy those changes to the cluster.

-Now that you've configured CI to build your application and CD to deploy it, an example of the day-to-day workflow is:
+Now that you have configured CI to build your application and CD to deploy it, an example of the day-to-day workflow is:

 - Modify the `main.go` file in your hello-world application's git repo.
 Edit the